Content Type Filters for SharePoint Online

 • SPContentTypeProject Document

-I’ll showcase each of the 3 managed properties in this post.
+I’ll showcase each of the 3 above managed properties in this post.

 ContentType managed property